Daaaang Gina. Look at that muffin. It’s so biiiiiiiig.

 - Bake for 18-24 minutes or until a toothpick inserted into the center comes out clean and the edges are golden brown.
 Let cool for 15 minutes in the pan, then gently remove and let cool completely on a cooling rack.
 NOTE: Don’t try to sample before completely cooled as they have a tendency to stick to the paper otherwise.

 - Will keep covered at room temperature for several days.
-Freezer for long-term storage.
+Freeze for long-term storage.

 *Recipe loosely adapted from my 1 Bowl Vegan GF Carrot Apple Muffins!